chainguard-dev/terraform-provider-imagetest/docs/resources/harness_docker.md

 - `destination` (String) The absolute path on the container to root the source directory in.
 - `source` (String) The relative or absolute path on the host to the source directory to create a layer from.

+Optional:

+- `read_only` (Boolean, Deprecated) Whether the mount should be read-only.

 <a id="nestedatt--mounts"></a>
 ### Nested Schema for `mounts`